-Currently, stocks covered under the HMS FMP fall under the National Standard 1 Guidelines (50CFR600.310(h)(1)(ii)) as internationally managed and therefore are exempt from MSA 303(a)(15), which requires specification of acceptable biological (ABC), annual catch limits (ACLs), annual catch targets (ACTs), and accountability measures (AMs) (see Chapter 4 for more information).
+Currently, stocks covered under the HMS FMP fall under the National Standard 1 Guidelines (50CFR600.310(h)(1)(ii)) as internationally managed and therefore are exempt from MSA 303(a)(15), which requires specification of acceptable biological catch (ABC), annual catch limits (ACLs), annual catch targets (ACTs), and accountability measures (AMs) (see Chapter 4 for more information).
 The Council has a long-standing practice of advising the U.S. delegations to regional fishery management organizations (RFMOs) and implementing the recommendations and resolutions of the RFMOs.
 The Council will not normally set ABCs and ACLs for HMS Management Unit Species (MUS) stocks the Council has determined meet this criterion.
 However, application of this exception does not preclude the Council from setting an ACL (and identifying an associated ABC to facilitate setting the ACL) if circumstances warrant.

-The FMP has been amended five times.
+The FMP has been amended eight times.
 Amendment 1, approved in 2007, addresses overfishing of bigeye tuna, an MUS.
 Amendment 1 also reorganized the FMP, which in its prior form was combined with the Final Environmental Impact Statement evaluating the effects of its implementation.
 The reorganized FMP is a more concise document containing those elements required by the Magnuson-Stevens Fishery Conservation and Management Act (MSA) describing the management program.
 Amendment 2, approved in 2011, made FMP provisions (principally in Chapters 3-5) consistent with the revised National Standard 1 Guidelines (50 CFR 600.310) adopted pursuant to the Magnuson- Stevens Fishery Conservation and Management Reauthorization Act of 2006.
 Amendment 3, adopted in 2015, added a suite of lower trophic level species to the FMP's list of ecosystem component (EC) species.
 Consistent with the objectives of the Council's FMPs and its Fishery Ecosystem Plan, Amendment 3 prohibits future development of directed commercial fisheries for the suite of EC species shared among all four FMPs ("Shared EC Species") until and unless the Council has had an adequate opportunity to both assess the scientific information relating to any proposed directed fishery and consider potential impacts to existing fisheries, fishing communities, and the greater marine ecosystem.
 Amendment 4, adopted in 2017, updated and streamlined portions of the FMP.
 Amendment 5, adopted in 2017, added a description of the Federal limited entry for the large mesh drift gillnet fishery operating off the coast of California.
+Amendment 6, adopted in 2023, authorized DSBG and created a limited entry program for the Southern California Bight (SCB).
+Amendment 7, also adopted in 2023, updated the description of the standardized Bycatch Reporting Methodology in the HMS FMP.
+Amendment 8, approved by the Council in 2023, updated EFH descriptions, fishing and non-fishing impacts, research and information needs, and other material related to the periodic EFH review completed in 2023.

 This FMP is a "framework" plan, which includes some fixed elements and a process for implementing or changing regulations without amending the plan (flexible measures).
-Ongoing management of highly migratory species, and the need to address new issues that arise, make it impossible to foresee and address all regulatory issues in the initial plan.
+Ongoing management of HMS, and the need to address new issues that arise, make it impossible to foresee and address all regulatory issues in the initial plan.
 Some framework adjustments can be implemented more quickly than plan amendments, allowing for more timely management response.
 Changes to any of the fixed elements in the plan require a plan amendment.
 The framework procedures are described in Chapter 5.